bhubr/jsonapi-express-backend/README.md

 The motivation for it is to have a simple-to-use backend for [Ember.js](https://emberjs.com).

-An example project, demonstrating how to is available at [https://github.com/bhubr/jsonapi-express-backend-demo](https://github.com/bhubr/jsonapi-express-backend-demo).
+An example project is available at [https://github.com/bhubr/jsonapi-express-backend-demo](https://github.com/bhubr/jsonapi-express-backend-demo).
+It demonstrates how to configure the module by providing those parameters:
+- public&private keys path
+- db settings
+- model relationships descriptors

 ## Install